 Should You Buy or Lease Your Commercial Real Estate Location?
 Click here to get our FREE guide.
 (It could save you $300,000+ in costs!)

 If you are negotiating a long term lease for a retail store or other type of business where the holidays make up the most of your sales, then you want to make sure that you fit as many holiday periods into your lease as possible.

 That’s our article for today, if you have any comments please leave them in the comments section below.
-If you have general legal questions about how leases work, Avvo offers a free answer service.
+If you have general legal questions about how leases work, LegalZoom has specialists for you to talk to.
+Click here for a free trial.
 Also be sure to read Buying vs. Leasing Commercial Real Estate and Commercial Real Estate Resources.

 More great articles on how to lease commercial property:

 Officespace.com: Their FAQ section